Volition (company): Saints Row (2006–2008)

 At one point, Volition held a design exercise, inviting staff members to submit ideas for a new game.
 One such idea was a hybrid between a first-person shooter and a "gang simulator", a genre unexplored by most games at the time.
 A trailer was put together by taking snippets from various movies and games, underlaid with the song "Fuck tha Police", and after it was showcased in their board room, THQ's chief financial officer stepped forward, stating that this would be a game they were willing to develop.
 Volition imposed several rules on the game, such as the exclusion of children and the inability to kill the police, so to not generate too much controversy.
 The team shifted away from developing in wide arrays of genres, instead focusing the entire studio's talent on one design principle: open world.
 The game, initially known as Bling Bling, was disliked by many of Volition's employees who either did not want to be associated with a gang simulator or thought that their work on the game was not worthwhile.
-The studio faced further trouble as they switched from the PlayStation 2 to the Xbox 360, because the documentation provided with the Xbox 360 was incomplete, and the final hardware specifications for it unknown.
+The studio faced further trouble as they switched from the PlayStation 2 to the Xbox 360, because the documentation provided with the Xbox 360 was incomplete, and the final hardware specifications for it is unknown.

 During the game's development, the studio overspent its budget of $8–9 million and brought up its headcount to over 100.
 After the game, now titled Saints Row, was finished, the team was asked to write postmortem documentations, which presented a lot of negative views on the game, as well as criticism with the management.
 When the game was released and sold well, it was decided that Volition would develop another such game, which would become Saints Row 2.
 Saints Row 2 differed from its predecessor in that it was more sandbox-oriented and more infused with humor, which the first game almost completely lacked.